Faculty

 Laurea in Economics, Università di Firenze

-Lorenzo Benini is a Florentine entrepreneur who has run his own company, Kostelia srl, since 2005.
-The company is a leader in the fourth party logistics sector with many sister companies in different sectors of the economy (e.g. boat chartering, agriculture, and trading).
-After specializing in marketing at university, he worked from 1987 to 2004 in managerial roles within prestigious companies like SAMEC spa (Unilever Group), DECORLINE spa, and ALPI SERVIZIO MODA srl (Albini & Pitigliani Group).
-Most of his career has been spent in logistics and supply chain management.
-He has taught Industrial Technique and Supply Chain Management and Logistics at the University of Florence from 2004 to 2011, and Managing Global Supply Chains at CAPA Florence since 2015.
-Benini is the founder and operations manager of Purpose Trust Sostratos, which finances archaeological excavation, research, and restoration.
+Lorenzo Benini runs his own company, Kostelia srl, a leader in the fourth-party logistics sector with many sister companies in different sectors of the economy (e.g. boat chartering, agriculture, and trading).
+From 1987 to 2004 he worked as a manager for companies like SAMEC spa (Unilever Group), DECORLINE spa, and ALPI SERVIZIO MODA srl (Albini & Pitigliani Group).
+Most of his career has been spent in logistics and supply chain management and he is the founder and operations manager of Purpose Trust Sostratos, which finances archaeological excavation, research, and restoration.

 Stefania Berutti